If design brings form to values, architecture is a conductor for human expression and endeavor.

 Wheeler Wimer Blackman – San Diego

 In 1947, Richard “Dick” Wheeler, began practicing architecture in the garage of his Pacific Beach home.
 Over the next few decades, Wheeler transformed the firm into the leading design team in San Diego, working for a period of time out of the historical “Horizon House” on Rosecrans.
 Over time the firm expanded to include new partners - Gayne Wimer and Richard Blackman.
-It was this team that collaborated on design some of San Diego’s most iconic buildings – Scripps Aquarium, the Westgate Hotel, the SDGE Building, and the restoration of the Casa del Prado and Casa de Balboa.
+Wheeler and Wimer collaborated on the design of some of Downtown San Diego’s most iconic buildings – the Westgate Hotel, the SDGE Building, and the restoration of the Casa del Prado and Casa de Balboa.
+Blackman and Wimer were instrumental in designing the the Scripps Aquarium, the Mission Valley Library and the renovation of the U.S. Grant.

 Gayne Wimer became a nationally recognized designer specializing in marine and aquatic architecture.
-Notable projects included SeaWorld in San Diego and Orlando, and the Living Seas Pavilion at Disney’s Epcot.
+Notable projects and clients included SeaWorld in Orlando and San Diego, and the Living Seas Pavilion at Disney’s Epcot.

 Over time, WWB expanded and began designing for new clients such as San Diego Unified School District, the City of San Diego and the County of San Diego.
 Through an industry organization, senior executives from Jeter, Cook, and Jepson Architects from Connecticut got to know the firm, and they decided to partner on upcoming school and hospitality projects.
 Like WWB, JCJ had a strongly balanced portfolio in institutional and hospitality design and the firms began long term collaboration on Southern California work.
 With their relationship one of mutual trust and respect, and WWB principals looking at retirement, the firms combined in 2005.
 What was previously WWB officially became JCJ Architecture.